Mabou, Nova Scotia: History

 The name Mabou is thought to derive from Mi'kmaq name Malabo, shortened from Malabokek, meaning "place where two rivers meet" (the Mabou and Southwest Mabou rivers).
 It is also thought to mean "Shining Waters" or "Sparkling Waters".
 In Canadian Gaelic it is called An Drochaid, meaning "The Bridge".

+French maps from the 1700s include names such as "Ance a la Peinture", "Harve a la Peinture", "Harve Pantur", and "Deguats de la peches des Basques".
+These names are denoted on what would be considered the Mabou inlet/harbour.
+Maps denote "Cap Mabou" separately from the inlet/harbour; however, the location varies with it being shown both to the south and the north.

 In 1841, the first resident Roman Catholic priest, Maighstir Alasdair Mòr (Fr.
 Alexander MacDonald, 1801-1865) was assigned to Mabou, where he was seen as, "a veritable chieftain and patron of poets."
 Fr.
 MacDonald was also a very near kinsman to many local Gaelic-speaking pioneers, as he was 8th in descent from Iain Dubh MacDhòmhnaill, the 1st Tacksman of Bohuntine for Clan MacDonald of Keppoch.

+In 1846, a series of bad harvests caused by the same blight as the Great Irish and Highland potato famines caused an exodus of Gaels from Mabou to Antigonish County (Siorramachd Antaiginis).

+According to Marcus Tanner, "The Catholic clergy in rural west Cape Breton [also] included notorious enemies of the fiddle, such as Father Kenneth MacDonald, who conducted a local war with the music-makers in the 1860s and the 1870s.
+His campaign met with little success, however, and Cape Breton never saw the ceremonial burning of fiddles and bagpipes, as happened in Skye under the instigation of the famous blind catechist Donald Munro."